Purple Stream: Certificate in Therapeutic Play Skills

 This certificate program offers specialized training in therapeutic play skills for those working with children and/or families.
 The program focuses on play-based strategies and techniques and introduces participants to a variety of play modalities and theories of play interventions based on principles of child development.
 This course is suited to those who do not intend on becoming a registered or certified play therapist.
 The program is designed for those who want to increase their knowledge and skills when working with children through acquiring this special designation.

-The course is divided into two parts (Level I and Level II) and is comprised of a total of 6 days of training - 42 hours contact, 5 hours online (47 hours total).
+The course is comprised of a total of 6 days of training - 42 hours contact, 5 hours online (47 hours total).
 The practical skills attained during this course may apply to a wide range of developmental, educational, counselling and outreach settings.
 Not all settings have a designated play space in which to work with children and youth, therefore participants learn how to create a portable play kit.
 Participants will receive training on the use of play-based strategies from a wide range of modalities including: Expressive Art, Puppets, Miniatures, Therapeutic Games, Therapeutic Stories and Play Dough/Clay.

-Level II comprises the last two days of the Certificate in Therapeutic Play Skills: Practice and Applications training.
+The last two days of the Certificate in Therapeutic Play Skills focuses on practice and applications training.
 During this part of the course participants will focus on the use of sandtray, meeting with parents caregivers and teachers, group work using play-based strategies and case conceptualization using the Therapeutic Play Practitioner’s Conceptualization Form.
 The program addresses specific topics related to schools, counselling centres and outreach counselling.
 Overall, the program is based in theory and is highly experiential.
 The practical skills will meet the requirements for the Competencies Checklist for Therapeutic Play Practitioners.